Consumerism is destroying the planet

 Consumer culture is harming our planet

 We can only solve the climate crisis through collective action.
-Yes, we have to put pressure on corporations and government.
-But we ALSO have to buy less, waste less food, bike around, and shift the ways we live.
-(Some people say sacrifice; I say fun new adventures.)
+Yes, we have to put pressure on corporations and government, but we ALSO have to buy less, waste less food, bike around, and shift the ways we live.
+(Some people say sacrifice; we say fun new adventures.)
 Make sure to read the full article on New Republic!

 🏁 Checkpoint: This is the end of action step 1 of 4: READ.